onouh/ICP/README.md

-- 👋 Hi, I’m @onouh
+- Hi, I’m @onouh
-- 👀 I’m interested in Apple software
+- I’m interested in software
-- 🌱 I’m currently learning C
+- I’m currently learning C++, Swift, Python and Html
-- 💞️ I’m looking to collaborate on iPhone applications
+- I’m looking to collaborate on applications annd websites
-- 📫 How to reach me onouh7@gmail.com
+- How to reach me onouh7@gmail.com

 <!---